techno-tim/techno-tim.github.io/_posts/2023-10-30-zimablade-review.md

 I do have some thoughts after using this for a couple of days.
 Overall it’s great and hard to complain about something when there’s so much to like.

 I think my biggest gripe has been power.
 I went into this thinking that I can use any USB C power adapter since it supports Power Delivery 3.0.
-Turns out that this is a 12v Power Delivery 3.0 power supply and I couldn’t find any power adapters here at home that supported it, not my macbook charger, an Anker charger, or even this no-name charger.
+Turns out that this is a 12v Power Delivery 3.0 power supply and I couldn’t find any power adapters here at home that supported it, not my Macbook charger, an Anker charger, or even this no-name charger.
 This really isn’t a big deal however if I used one of my existing adapters, it seemed to also do something weird to the device to where I had to reset the CMOS a few times.
 I reached out to IceWhale and they pointed out that I needed to use a Power Delivery 3.0 12v/3a power adapter like the one that is included.
 I 100% agree that the provided adapter works but USB C Power Delivery 3.0 with 12v/3a is less common in North America with a lot of power adapters, at least the ones I have access to.
 IceWhale did say that they were going to try to make it compatible with more adapters before production so we’ll see.
 Moral of the story is just use the adapter they ship and you’ll be fine, which means you might want to buy their power adapter to be sure.
 When using the correct power adapter with a USB C hub, everything worked fine including USB, HDMI, and power delivery.

 Another small gripe is that you can’t see the power LED when you have it in the case.
 The only reason I am bringing this up is because I had to check the LED over and over when figuring out the previous issue related to power.
 Not a big deal but one little hole or clear cutout in the case would go a long way.